Argimlas/swh/content/posts/microcontroller/index.md

 ## **Week 2: Wifi, Servo-Motor controlled via the Blynk-App**

-First I turned on and off a LED over WIFI with a D1 Mini and after that I tried the Blynk App to controll a servo over my phone, you can see the code below.
+First I turned on and off a LED over WIFI with a D1 Mini and after that I tried the Blynk App to control a servo over my phone, you can see the code below.

 Code: